kjwilder/globals/README.md

 ## Debugging
 There is a convenience function `dump_globals` that can print all the global variables defined in [globlist.h](globlist.h) with their current values.
-It takes one argument that can be a filename or have the special value "cout" in which case the values are printed to cout (usually the terminal).
+It takes one argument that can be a filename or be left empty in which case the output will be displayed on the terminal.